TangatBaktybergen/TangatBaktybergen/README.md

 # Tangat Baktybergen

-**`Creative problem solver / Analytical / Innovative`** I am an electrical and electronics engineer at Rhein-Waal university of Applied Sciences.
+**`Creative problem solver / Analytical / Innovative`**

+I am an electrical and electronics engineer at Rhein-Waal university of Applied Sciences.
+I am interested in wireless communication such as BLE, Zigbee, Thread,NFC and RFID.
+These knowledge helps to dig in the world of IoT and Matter standard.
+Other than that , I like to butcher electronics and look in how it is built.

    <p align="left">
       <a href="https://www.youtube.com/c/TangatBaktybergen?sub_confirmation=1">